btking1/notesOnline/README.md

 ## Description

-This application allows you to write and save notes on the browser.
-Enabling users to organize there thoughts and keep track of important information.
+Notes can be written and saved on the browser using this application.
+Allowing users to stay on top of important information and organize your thoughts.

     - Built with:
         * HTML
         * CSS